Symbol (XYM) Price Tops $0.0297 on Major Exchanges

-Symbol (XYM) traded up 0.9% against the U.S. dollar during the 24-hour period ending at 17:00 PM ET on May 9th.
-In the last seven days, Symbol has traded down 3.4% against the U.S. dollar.
-Symbol has a market capitalization of $165.69 million and $2.29 million worth of Symbol was traded on exchanges in the last day.
-One Symbol coin can currently be purchased for $0.0297 or 0.00000107 BTC on popular cryptocurrency exchanges.
+Symbol (XYM) traded down 1.6% against the dollar during the 1 day period ending at 9:00 AM ET on May 14th.
+Symbol has a total market capitalization of $171.31 million and approximately $1.03 million worth of Symbol was traded on exchanges in the last 24 hours.
+One Symbol coin can now be purchased for about $0.0297 or 0.00000111 BTC on cryptocurrency exchanges.
+In the last seven days, Symbol has traded 1% lower against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.